rabbitmq/rabbitmq-website/site/install-rpm.md

 RabbitMQ is supported on several major RPM-based distributions that are still supported by their primary vendor or developer group.

+Note that modern versions of Erlang can have incompatibilities with older distributions (e.g. older than three to four years) or ship without much or any testing on older distributions or OS kernel versions.

+Older distributions can also lack a recent enough version of OpenSSL.
-Note that Erlang 24 cannot be supported on older distributions because they ship with an older version of OpenSSL.
+Erlang 24 cannot be used on distributions that **do not** ship with OpenSSL 1.1 by default.

 Currently the list of supported RPM-based distributions includes